cbeale2/more-less-box-2/readme.md

 You're all done - great job!

+Remember, each of these github code files must be saved separately, in their respective formats.

 ##Javascript##

 Now you need to create the function which instructs the html to toggle.